sentientcucumber/dotfiles/README.md

 # Shellhead's dotfiles
 Miscellaneous dotfiles.
 A masterpiece in progress.
-Most of this is for my own reference for when I inevitably blow something important away and have no idea how I did it or where I got it from.
+A big thanks to Lee (dakrone) for helping me out with emacs and zsh on numerous occasions.

 ### Font
 I use [Adobe's Source Code Pro]